Happy 80s Birthdays

 * Proved to be the Pilots Fault

-1982 - Shortstop, Shawon Dunston Was the #1 Overall Pick in the Major League Draft by the Chicago Cubs
+1982 - Shawon Dunston Was the #1 Overall Pick in the Major League Draft by the Chicago Cubs

 Considered One of the Strongest Arms in Baseball